2026 RNA Conference

 Enjoy a coffee-and-snack break between panels and take the opportunity to network with your fellow attendees!
 Freelancers are welcome to join a meet-up in the general session room — look for the tables with the “Freelancer Meetup” table tents.

-Panel - Covering Immigration: Lessons from the Frontlines of the Deportation Battle (Sponsored by The Conversation U.S., Religion News Service, and the Associated Press)
+Panel - Covering Immigration: Lessons from the Frontlines of the Deportation Battle (Sponsored by The Conversation U.S., Religion News Service, and The Associated Press)

 Location: Decatur Ballroom